 - Recognized by Guinness World Records as the Northernmost Marathon on Earth.

 - Dubbed the 'World's Coolest Marathon' ® by Runner's World magazine in 2004.

-- Five-hundred-and-fifty-two people from 55 countries have successfully completed the event (535 have completed the marathon, including 430 male runners, and 104 female runners).
+- Five-hundred-and-fifty-nine (559) people from 54 countries have successfully completed the event (534 have completed the marathon, including 430 male runners, and 104 female runners).